matchaxnb/look-upon-terra/README.md

 ## Embedded Figures

-You may wish to embed figures produced with *Blast Radius* in other documents.
+You may wish to embed figures produced with *Look Upon Terra* in other documents.
 You will need the following:

 1. An `svg` file and `json` document representing the graph and its layout.